fluid-checkout/fluid-checkout/readme.txt

 * Improved: Admin settings structure.
 Added "Integrations" subtab.
 Moved "Optional fields" and "Address Fields" settings into the "Features" section of the "Checkout Options" subtab.
 * Improved: Add parameter to allow setting custom attributes to substeps elements.
 * Improved: Add mechanism to conditionally make substeps non-editable or hidden.
+* Improved: Compatibility with theme Woodmart version 6.1.4+.
+Fixes social login forms and styles for coupon codes.
-* Fixed: Fatal error because steps were not registered on Admin Pages and AJAX requests.
+* Fixed: Fatal error because steps were not registered on admin pages and AJAX requests.
 Fixes compatibility with page editor Elementor.

 = 1.3.0 - 2021-09-22 =
 * Bump tested up to WooCommerce 5.7